 - 1. As proof that the final examination was passed, the Board of Examiners issues a diploma.
 The diploma is based on the model that UM's Executive Board has adopted.
 A diploma will be issued for every programme the student successfully completes. - 2.
-The diploma also indicates: - a. the name of the institution; - b. the name of the programme; - c. the final examination components; - d. the degree awarded; - e. the date on which the BBM or MSB programme was most recently accredited or was subjected to the new programme test. - 3.
+The diploma also indicates: - a. the name of the institution; - b. the name of the programme; - c. for MIE, the name of the specialisation; - d. the final examination components; - e. the degree awarded; - f. the date on which the BBM,MSB, or MIE programme was most recently accredited or was subjected to the new programme test. - 3.
 Students who are entitled to the issuance of a diploma may, stating reasons, ask the Board of Examiners for postponement of the graduation (pursuant to Article 6.1(7)). - 4.
 The diploma is signed by the chair of the Board of Examiners and the Dean of the Faculty. - 5.
 The diploma is awarded in public, unless the Board of Examiners decides otherwise. - 6.
 The Board of Examiners includes a diploma supplement as referred to in Article 7.11(4) of the Act with the certificate.
-This diploma supplement is based on the model adopted by the Executive Board, which is in compliance with the agreed European standard format. - 7.
-The Board of Examiners will award the 'cum laude' or 'summa cum laude' designation in accordance with the provisions in the BBM or MSB programme Rules and Regulations. - 8.
-The distinction cum laude will be added when the student has: - a course Grade Point Average between 8.0 and 8.9 with two decimals before rounding up, and; - a thesis grade of 8.0 with two decimals before rounding up or higher, and; - obtained a minimum of 120 EC within the programme, and; - no resit examinations are on the student's progress records. - 9.
-The distinction summa cum laude will be added when the student has:
+This diploma supplement is based on the model adopted by the Executive Board, which is in compliance with the agreed European standard format.

+- 7. The Board of Examiners will award the 'cum laude' or 'summa cum laude' designation in accordance with the provisions in the BBM, MSB, or MIE programme Rules and Regulations. - 8.
+The distinction cum laude will be added when the student has: - a course Grade Point Average between 8.0 and 8.9 with two decimals before rounding up, and; - a thesis grade of 8.0 with two decimals before rounding up or higher, and; obtained a minimum of 120 EC (for the MIE programme: a minimum of 110 EC) - within the programme, and; - no resit exams are on the student's progress records. - The distinction summa cum laude will be added when the student has:

-- a course Grade Point Average between 9.0 and 10.0 with two decimals before rounding up, and; - a thesis grade of 9.0 or higher with two decimals before rounding up, and; - obtained a minimum of 120 EC within the programme, and; - no resit examinations are on the student's progress records. - 10.
-Students who have passed more than one final examination and who cannot be issued a diploma will upon request receive a transcript issued by the Board of Examiners, which at least indicates the final examinations that they passed.
+a course Grade Point Average between 9.0 and 10.0 with two decimals before rounding up, and;

+- a thesis grade of 9.0 or higher with two decimals before rounding up, and;

+- obtained a minimum of 120 EC (for the MIE programme: a minimum of 110 EC) within the programme, and;

+- no resit exams are on the student's progress records.

+10. Students who have passed more than one final exam and who cannot be issued a diploma will upon request receive a transcript issued by the Board of Examiners, which at least indicates the final exams that they passed.